Some Notes on ADHD and

 In stark contrast, psychiatrist Peter Breggin claims that ADHD is not a genuine diagnosis and that the drugs used to treat it do far more harm than good.
 In line with these views, he has written books [11,12], testified at government hearings , and served as a consultant in several lawsuits.
 He would like you to believe that his clinical experiences and investigations have enabled him to reach a level of insight that is greater than that of the majority of mental health professionals.
 This article describes why I consider him untrustworthy.

 Peter R. Breggin, M.D., is a Harvard College graduate who obtained his medical degree from Case Western Reserve Medical School in 1962.
 After training in psychiatry at Harvard and State University of New York Upstate Medical Center (Syracuse), he worked for two years at the National Institute of Mental Health.
 Since 1968, he has practiced psychiatry in the Washington, D.C. metropolitan area .
 Breggin describes his private practice as "psychotherapy for individuals, couples, and families, including children," with "subspecialties" in "the adverse effects of medications, electroshock, and psychosurgery" and "forensic psychiatry and patient rights."
-His online resumé states that he has testified as an expert in about 40 cases, many of which involved psychiatric drugs, FDA regulations, and product liability .
+In 2002, his online resumé stated that he had testified as an expert in about 40 cases, many of which involved psychiatric drugs, FDA regulations, and product liability .
 His 18 books, most written for the general public, attack psychosurgery, electroconvulsive therapy ("shock treatments"), Prozac, Ritalin, and the use of psychiatric drugs in general.

 In 1972, Breggin founded The International Center for the Study of Psychiatry and Psychology (ICSPP), a nonprofit organization "concerned with the impact of mental health theory and practices upon individual well-being, personal freedom, and family and community values."
 ICSPP's 2000 federal tax report states that its primary purpose is to gather and distribute information about the "hazards of bio-medical model of psychiatry."
 Other information I found on the Internet states that ICSPP had one part time employee and less than $25,000 in annual income throughout most of its existence .
 Breggin also launched Ethical Human Sciences and Services, a journal that began publication in 1999.
 He is also been listed on the advisory board of Network Against Coercive Psychiatry, an anti-psychiatry organization whose home page asserts that the "mental health establishment has conned the American people."